rcjsuen/dockerfile-language-server/README.md

 - hovers
 - rename

-## Setup Instructions
+## Development Instructions

-To build and compile this language server, you should first [install Node.js](https://nodejs.org/en/download/) if you haven't already done so.
+To build and compile this language server, please run the following commands after cloning the repository with Git.

 ```
 npm install